surkannan/mcp-remote/internals.md

 ### HTTP Logger

-A dedicated HTTP logger (in `lib/http-logger.ts`) has been implemented to trace OAuth URL construction issues:
+A dedicated HTTP interceptor (in `lib/http-interceptor.ts`) has been implemented to trace OAuth URL construction issues:

 ```typescript
 // Enable debug mode with the --debug flag